George Manning (New Zealand politician): Mayor of Christchurch

 Manning served as Deputy Mayor from 1950 to 1958, and was elected as Mayor in 1958.
-In 1959 he was re-elected as mayor despite not a single Labour councillor being returned alongside him.
+In 1959, he was re-elected as mayor despite not a single Labour councillor being returned alongside him.
 This was interpreted as a testament to Manning's personal popularity which came to be regarded as above party politics despite a lifelong affiliation with Labour.

 In 1966 he led a delegation to bid for the hosting rights for the 1970 Commonwealth Games which, while unsuccessful, laid the groundwork for Christchurch being awarded the 1974 Commonwealth Games.
 In the 1968 election, he did not stand as a candidate again, but was re-elected to the Lyttelton Harbour Board for one final term before retiring.

-In the 1960 Queen's Birthday Honours, Manning was appointed a Companion of the Order of St Michael and St George, for services to education and local government.
-He was appointed a Knight Bachelor in the 1967 Queen's Birthday Honours, for public services, especially to education and local government.
+In 1953, Manning was awarded the Queen Elizabeth II Coronation Medal.
+In the 1960 Queen's Birthday Honours, he was appointed a Companion of the Order of St Michael and St George, for services to education and local government.
+Manning was appointed a Knight Bachelor in the 1967 Queen's Birthday Honours, for public services, especially to education and local government.